SuperKogito/spafe/paper/paper.md

 On top of that, all features post-processing routines are in this group.
 This includes normalization, liftering, deltas computation and visualization.

 # Conclusion
-This paper introduced spafe, a python package for audio features extractions.
+This paper introduced spafe, a python package for audio feature extractions.
 Spafe provides a unified solution for audio features extraction, that can help simplify and accelerate the research of various audio based recognition experiments.